 Serve immediately while warm, topped with your favorite marinara sauce.
 Delicious on top of zucchini noodles or roasted spaghetti squash.

-These meatballs freeze beautifully!
-After baking, allow the meatballs to cool completely, then freeze the baked meatballs in a freezer ziptop bag for up to 6 months.
+Freezing: After baking, allow the meatballs to cool completely, then freeze the baked meatballs in a freezer ziptop bag for up to 6 months.
 When ready to reheat, bake the frozen meatballs on a baking sheet in a 350ºF oven for 15-20 minutes until heated through.

 This post contains affiliate links, thanks for the love!